 I’ve always made real estate investments to one extent or another, but now that’s all I do.
 I buy property and resell it.
-I spend time looking at property, and I spend time working things out with my niece, who goes to the foreclosure sales for me.
-She’s a broker at Founders Realty.
-There haven’t been as many foreclosures recently, but the ones we do buy are generally very profitable.
+I spend time looking at property, and looking to find the next profitable investment.
 I’m working about half the time, so I tend to leave later in the morning and finish up around 4 p.m. so I can go for a swim before I come home.
 That’s a typical day for me.

 How do you bring ideas to life?

 I make them happen.
 When I work, I’m like a laser beam — totally focused.
 No nonsense.
 When I’m working, I don’t mess around.
 I guess you could say that’s how I bring my ideas to life.
 I just make them happen.
 Most of my stuff has to do with buying a property, renovating it, and reselling it.
 So, a lot of it has to do with sales and management.
 The biggest and hardest part is to get the property, but once I get them, I know exactly what to do with them.
 We have great contractors.

 What’s one trend that excites you?